larson-group/clubb_release/Readme.txt

 - (5.3) The Morrison microphysics scheme
 ------------------------------------------------------------------------

 Morrison microphysics is a double-moment scheme that can predict mixing ratio's and number concentrations for cloud water, rain, cloud ice, snow, and graupel.
 Details of its implementation may be found in:

 H. Morrison, J. A. Curry, and V. I. Khvorostyanov, 2005: A new double- moment microphysics scheme for application in cloud and climate models.
 Part 1: Description.
 J. Atmos.
 Sci., 62, 1665–1677.

+You can enable the Morrison scheme by setting micro_scheme = "morrison" in the &microphysics_setting namelist.

-  Some useful namelist flags for the Morrison microphysics code:
+Some useful &microphysics_setting namelist flags for the Morrison microphysics code:

+  Ncm_initial      =  #/cc    Either the initial value of cloud droplet number
+    concentration, or the constant value, depending on l_predictnc.

-  doicemicro  = .true.
-Calculate ice mixing ratio. dograupel   = .true.
-Calculate graupel mixing ratio. dopredictNc = .true.
+  l_ice_micro      = .true.
+Calculate ice mixing ratio.

+  l_graupel        = .true.
+Calculate graupel mixing ratio.

+  l_hail           = .true.
+Dense precipitating ice is hail rather than graupel.

+  l_seifert_beheng = .true.
+Use Seifert and Beheng (2001) rain scheme,
+    rather than Khairoutdinov and Kogen (2000).

+  l_predictnc      = .true.
 Prognose droplet number concentration
-                            (rather than specify it with Ncm_initial)
+    (rather than specify it with Ncm_initial).

+  l_specify_aerosol = .true.
+Use lognormal aerosol size distribution to
+    derive ccn spectra, rather than power-law.

+  l_subgrid_w       = .true.
+Use the SGS calculation of the std of w to
+    determine cloud droplet activation.

+  l_arctic_nucl     = .true.
+Use the MPACE observations rather than the
+    Rasmussen et al., 2002 ice nucleation formula.

+  l_cloud_edge_activation = .true.
+Assume droplet activation at lateral cloud
+    edges due to unresolved entrainment and mixing dominates.

+  l_fix_pgam  = .true.
+Fix the value of pgam (exponent of cloud water's gamma
+    dist.) from Martin et al. (1994).

+  pgam_fixed  = #  Value to use for a fixed pgam

+  aer_n1,n2   = #/cm3  Aerosol concentration

+  aer_sig1,sig2 = # Standard deviation of aerosol size distribution

+  aer_rm1,rm2   = μ Mean geometric radius

+The budgets for the mixing ratio and number concentrations when using the Morrison microphysics are as follows:

+  For rain water mixing ratio and number concentration: rrainm_bt = rrainm_ma + rrainm_dff + rrainm_mc + rrainm_cond_adj
+            + rrainm_src_adj + rrainm_cl
+  Nrm_bt    = Nrm_ma + Nrm_dff + Nrm_mc + Nrm_cond_adj
+            + Nrm_src_adj + Nrm_cl

+  All other species should be as follows: xm_bt = xm_ma + xm_dff + xm_mc + xm_cl

+  Note that unlike the other two schemes, the Morrison scheme contains its own sedimentation code.
+Therefore, xm_mc includes xm_sd in addition to local processes and clipping.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %